baijuka/matzone_v1/TEST.md

 **Confirmation modal**
 Expected:
-A modal asking the user to confirm their action pops up, when the user clicks a 'delete' button.
+A modal page asking the user to confirm their action pops up, when the user clicks a 'delete' button.

 Testing:
 1. Log in as admin.
 2. Go to the shop page and select any product.
 3. Click the 'Delete Product' button.
-4. Confirm a modal pops up that asks 'Are you sure you want to delete this product?'.
+4. Confirm  you are redirected to a page that asks you 'Are you sure you want to delete?'.
 5. Click 'no'.

 Result:
-A modal asking the user to confirm their action pops up, when the user clicks a 'delete' button.
+A modal page asking the user to confirm their action pops up, when the user clicks a 'delete' button.

-> For confirmation modal of delete review, see below CRUD - User - Delete review.

 **Social icons**
 Expected: